innv8/web-api/readme.md

 Endpoints

-1. /            [*]         - print "welcome home"
+DONE :  1. /            [*]         - print "welcome home"
-2. /user        [POST]      - create a new user
-3. /users       [GET]       - list all users/ search a user
-3. /users/3     [GET]       - return one user or 404 if the user is not in db
-4. /users/3     [PUT]       - update the details of user
-5. /users/3     [DELETE]    - Delete the user
+DONE :  2. /user        [POST]      - create a new user TODO :  3. /users       [GET]       - list all users/ search a user TODO :  4. /users/3     [GET]       - return one user or 404 if the user is not in db TODO :  5. /users/3     [PUT]       - update the details of user TODO :  6. /users/3     [DELETE]    - Delete the user

 --- Resources